 MSE - Maxillary Skeletal Expander

-NOTE: If this is your first MSE appliance, you will need to purchase the MSE Type-2 Starter Kit.
-For re-orders, you will need to purchase the MSE Type-2 Refill Kit.
+NOTE: If this is your first MSE appliance with our laboratory, the lab will include and bill accordingly for the MSE Type-2 Starter Kit with your completed appliance.
+For re-orders, the lab will include and bill accordingly for the MSE Type-2 Refill Kit.
 See the related products below.

 Developed by Dr. Won Moon, the MSE is a version of the Microimplant Assisted Rapid Palatal Expander (MARPE) and was introduced to the market in 2010.
 The MSE is capable of producing dramatic maxillary skeletal expansion.
 The expansion screws are available in 8mm, 10mm and 12mm stainless steel.
 The MSE uses 4 titanium alloy TADs for fixation to the palate and a wrench for activation.
 It attaches to 2 molar bands via 4 legs for stabilization.

 - TAD sizes are 1.8mm x 11mm and 1.8mm x 13mm

 - Appliance comes with 11mm TADs unless 13mm are specifically requested

 - Note: the TADs contain 12% nickel

 Great Lakes needs physical models or intraoral scans sent to our lab.
 No X-rays (CBCT) are needed.